nafarlee/git-good/README.md

 The working directory, for all intent and purposes, is how your project exactly exists on your filesystem.
 You interact with these files how you normally would.
 You may edit, delete, move, and copy with any tools you see fit.
 If a file only exists in the working directory, and git has never tracked changes for the file, it is referred to as "Untracked".

 Once you are happy with the state of a file, or many files, or even a few lines that were changed in a file, you run a git command (`add` in this case) to make the staging area aware of these changes.
-Imagine the staging area as a transport platform with a box on it, waiting to have references to file changes added on to it.
+Imagine the staging area as a transport platform with a box on it, waiting to have references to file changes added in to it.

 After we have made the staging area aware of all the file changes we plan to package together, we must now bundle up the box, and send it to the .git directory (which models the repository history).